[BANNER]

 New ports (specify unsupported platform)

-There are still several platforms which are not supported.
+There are still several platforms that are not supported.
 Note that reporting problems to dante-bugs is the best way to get support for new platforms.

 How do you make use of Dante?